 Comparing The Cost To Keep Them

 When it comes to the cost of keeping these pets, it’s worth noting that it’s more expensive to have a guinea pig as a pet compared to a rat.

 This is because of various reasons.
 One of the major reasons is that a pet guinea pig has a longer life span than a rat’s.

-This means that if you are keeping a guinea pig, you have to plan for regular expenses like food, vitamin c, and bedding for twice as many years as you would for a rat.
+This means that if you are keeping a guinea pig, you have to plan for regular expenses like regular food or baby guinea pig food, vitamin c, and bedding for twice as many years as you would for a rat.